 social club and numerous screaming channels (how much TV can you watch!)

-FOMO is making
+FOMO is making you miserable

 Comparison will make